bilal-fazlani/commanddotnet/docs/Arguments/option-or-operand.md

 ## Every argument an option.

-Set `AppSettings.DefaultArgumentMode` to `ArgumentMode.Option` and treat every argument as an option.
+Set `AppSettings.Arguments.DefaultArgumentMode` to `ArgumentMode.Option` and treat every argument as an option.

 Advantages